AdobeDocs/experience-manager-65.de-DE/help/assets/indesign.md

 ## Konfigurieren von [!DNL Experience Manager] Berechtigungen {#configure-aem-credentials}

-You can change the default administrator credentials (user name and password) for accessing the [!DNL InDesign Server] from your [!DNL Experience Manager] instance without breaking the integration with the [!DNL InDesign Server].
+You can change the default administrator credentials (user name and password) for accessing the [!DNL InDesign Server] from your [!DNL Experience Manager] deployment without breaking the integration with the [!DNL InDesign Server].

 1. Wechseln zu `/etc/cloudservices/proxy.html`.
 1. Geben Sie in diesem Dialogfeld den neuen Benutzernamen und das Kennwort ein.